Mykrowave/azure-architect-playbook/containerization/azure-container-instances/readme.md

 - Pass Environment Variables to container with the environment-variables option
 - To be more secure and not store sensitive information in plain text use the secure-environment-variables option

+## Data Volumes
+- Containers are stateless
+- Need to mount a volume from an external store